micmejia/bible-dump/AMPC/Luke/Luke 4.md

-Then the devil took Him up to a high mountain and showed Him all the kingdoms of the habitable world in a moment of time [[^c]in the twinkling of an eye].
+Then the devil took Him up to a high mountain and showed Him all the kingdoms of the habitable world in a moment of time [in the twinkling of an eye].